Best Data Rooms for Startups (Most Are Overkill) in 2026

 The problem is what it signals.
 VCs reviewing 200+ companies annually interpret a Google Drive data room the same way they interpret a pitch deck with typos: this founder does not pay attention to detail.
 Beyond perception, Drive has zero analytics (you do not know who read what), no watermarking, no screenshot protection, no NDA enforcement, and no granular permissions.
 A single forwarded link gives anyone access to your cap table, financials, and customer contracts.

 I have seen founders lose competitive processes because an investor forwarded their Drive folder to a portfolio company building a competing product.
 Use Drive for internal file storage.
 For anything investor-facing, use a purpose-built platform.
+See our VDR vs cloud storage comparison for a full breakdown of why.

 Pricing: Free (15 GB), $12/user/month (Google Workspace).